 |

-Taking all factors into account, including the non-cash decrease in fair value of investment properties and the related deferred tax effect, the Group recorded a loss for the year attributable to shareholders of the Company in the sum of HK$62,594,000 (2024: profit of HK$5,353,955,000), with basic loss per share of HK$0.263 (2024: basic earnings per share of HK$22.52).
-The significant decrease in earnings per share between the two years was mainly due to the above-mentioned one-off fair value gain and related tax effect in last year.
-Excluding the effects of such one-off gain and related tax effect, the Group recorded an underlying basic loss per share of HK$0.0738 in last year.
+Taking into account the decrease in fair value of investment properties and related effect of deferred taxation, the Group recorded a loss for the period attributable to shareholders of the Company of HK$57,614,000 (2024: HK$42,182,000), translating to a basic loss per share of HK$0.2424 (2024: HK$0.1775).
+Excluding the effects of change in fair value and related tax effect in the period, the Group recorded an underlying profit of HK$10,429,000 for the period.

 Business Review

-In the year under review, the overall revenue and segment results of the Group were derived from segment of property rental (the revenue of which was denominated in RMB) principally from its investment properties in Chinese Mainland, whereas segment results of the Group were derived from segments of property rental from its investment properties and property development in Chinese Mainland.
-The performance of rental segment of the Group was adversely affected by the prolonged downturn of the property market, leading to reduced rental income and the downward pressure in fair value of investment properties as compared with those of the last year.
+During the period, the overall revenue and segment result of the Group were derived from segment of property rental (the revenue of which was denominated in RMB) principally from its investment properties in Chinese Mainland.
+The segment result also included those from segments of (i) property rental from its investment properties and (ii) property under development in Chinese Mainland.
+The performance of rental segment of the Group was adversely affected by the ongoing downtrend of the property market, leading to reduced rental income and occupancy rates as well as the downward pressure in fair value of investment properties as compared with the last period.

-Besides, the Group was developing a piece of land situated in Shenzhen for residential and commercial use with ancillary facilities, which was distributed to the Group last year as mentioned below.
-This property was under development and had not yet generated any revenue (2024: nil), and accordingly the segment recorded a loss of HK$4,988,000 (2024: HK$939,000) for the year.
+Besides, the Group continued to develop a piece of land situated in Shenzhen for residential and commercial use with ancillary facilities, which was distributed to the Group in the prior year as mentioned below.
+This property was under development and did not generate any revenue (2024: nil) in the period.
+The segment recorded a loss of HK$528,000 (2024: HK$788,000) for the period.

 Beijing